2-Form U(1) Spin Liquids: Classical Model and Quantum Aspects: 2-Form U(1) Quantum Spin Liquids

-equivalent to the two-in-two-out ice rules (c.f. \cref{sec:gauge_structure_NNSI}) when $S_i^z=\pm 1/2$.
-The string field $\mathscr{j}_{\tilde{\ell}}$, on the other hand, takes integer values and, in particular, the spin vorticity model ground states have $\mathscr{j}_{\tilde{\ell}} = 0$ everywhere. } Note that since $J$ is, by assumption, the largest energy scale in the Hamiltonian, the 1-form string field is deep in its confined phase.
+which is an exact rewriting of \cref{eq:H_vort_wp} by identifying the string field $\mathscr{j}$ on the dual links with the vorticity $\omega$ on the direct plaquettes.
+This nicely demonstrates that the classical spin vorticity is indeed a model of closed strings on the dual diamond lattice, subject to the closed-string condition \cref{eq:string_gauss_law}.
+Note that since $J$ is, by assumption, the largest energy scale in the Hamiltonian, the (unfrustrated) 1-form string field is deep in its confined phase.
 This is equivalent to the statement that the strings cost energy proportional to their length, i.e. they carry a positive string tension, as discussed in Section~\ref{sec:string_excitations}.